Global convergence of ResNets: From finite to infinite width using linear parameterization

-Following the line of proof sketched in~\cref{sec:overparameterized}, we show how to derive PL inequalities of the form~\cref{PL_ineq_gen} for the empirical loss associated to the RKHS-FlowResNet model.
-In that purpose we make a few assumptions about the RKHS $V$.
-The first one concerns its regularity and allows to control the solutions of~\cref{rkhs_forward,rkhs_backward}.
+Following the line of proof sketched in~\cref{sec:overparameterized}, we show how to derive PL inequalities of the form~\cref{PL_ineq_gen} for the empirical loss associated with the \modelname model.
+For that purpose we make a few assumptions about the RKHS $V$.
+The first one concerns its regularity and allows us to control the solutions of~\cref{rkhs_forward,rkhs_backward}.

 \begin{assumption}[(strong) Admissibility] We say that the RKHS $V$ is \emph{(strongly) admissible} if it is continuously embedded in $W^{2,\infty}(\r^q, \r^q)$.
-More precisely, there exists a constant $\kappa > 0$ s.t.:
+More precisely, there exists a constant $\kappa > 0$ s.t.